Title

 Republic Act No. 9070 establishes December 18 as Graciano Lopez-Jaena Day, a special working public holiday in the Philippines, to commemorate and honor the contributions of the prominent journalist and national hero, promoting unity, patriotism, and the values he espoused.

-December 18 of every year is declared as a special working public holiday known as the Graciano Lopez-Jaena Day.
+That December 18 of every year is declared as a special working public holiday throughout the country known as Graciano Lopez-Jaena Day.

-The Act was enacted by the Senate and House of Representatives of the Philippines.
+The Senate and the House of Representatives of the Philippines in Congress assembled.

 Analyze Cases Smarter, Faster